top of page

 Who Can Benefit from DBT?

-DBT can be especially helpful for people who experience:
+DBT can be helpful for people who experience:

 Trauma-related emotional dysregulation

 DBT can also be helpful for individuals with ADHD who struggle with emotional regulation, frustration tolerance, or impulsivity.
-The structured, skill-based nature of DBT often makes it especially effective for clients who benefit from practical tools and clear strategies.
+The structured, skill-based nature of DBT often works well for people who benefit from clear strategies and practical tools.

 What to Expect in DBT Therapy